blmoore/3dgenome/README.md

 ## R packages

-Lots of commonly-installed R packages are used in these scripts, including but not limited to:
+Lots of commonly-installed R packages are also used, including but not limited to:

 ### CRAN